meyhaa/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+I went with my aforementioned example from the face detection example above: using face detection to augment my own project from lab 3 where I designed a Pomodoro method HW assistant.
+The assitant walks users through 25 min study sessions with breaks in nbetween.
+The face detection could be used to automatically detect if/when the user has returned from a hw break.
+In other words, this is an at desk vs away from desk classification task.

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note down your observations**:
 For example:
-1. When does it what it is supposed to do?
+1. When does it do what it is supposed to do?

+The model works best either when you are sitting and close to the screen (at desk) or away in the background (away from desk).

-1. When does it fail?
+2. When does it fail?

+It fails when you stand up perfectly in frame in the background.

-1. When it fails, why does it fail?
+3. When it fails, why does it fail?

+From the training images, the model has determined certain input features which inform its classification.
+None of the images in the training set involved me fully standing right behind the chair with my hands closer in frame.
+Since the model had not seen such a configuration in trainig, the model failed.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

+One scenario includes when more than one person is in frame or someone else sits down in the desk.
+This model was not also trained to differentiate between faces.

+Another scenario includes when the user stays in their desk during the course of their break.
+The entire point of the at-desk and away-from-desk detection was to serve as a proxy for the user being away from their desk on a break.
+But user behavior may vary.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?

+No, users are not made aware of the uncertainties or limitations of the system.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?

+Since the device is a HW assistant, a misclassification does not have a significant negative impact.
+The Pi may be prompted to mistakenly ask the user if they are back from their break.

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?

+The impact of missed classifications can also be alleviated by the design of the resulting interaction or a multimodal system where automatic detection is not the only form of feedback.
+We could have a voice based response confirming the user's return or a button as well.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

 ### Part D
 ### Characterize your own Observant system